Rana clamitans (Latreille, 1801)

 Key Characters: Well-developed fold around rear of tympanum extends middle way down the back; toes webbed about halfway to tips.

 Similar Species: American Bullfrog lacks the dorsolateral folds down the back.
 All other Illinois leopard frogs have a dorsal pattern of spots or blotches, except the Wood Frog which has a dark mask through the eye.
-See Key to Illinois Frogs & Toads for help with identification.
+See Key to Frogs & Toads of Illinois for help with identification.

 Subspecies: Smith (1961) recognized two subspecies in Illinois; Green Frog, R. c. melanota; and intergrades between the green frog and the bronze frog, R. c. clamitans.
 The latter were restricted to extreme southwestern tip of the state.
 Subspecies are not currently recognized.